peerchemist/finta/README.md

 ### to resample by time period (you can choose different time period)
 `ohlc = resample(df, "24h")`

-### You can also load a ohlc DataFrame from .cvs file
+### You can also load a ohlc DataFrame from .csv file

 `data_file = ("data/bittrex:btc-usdt.csv")`